Crean Brush: Career

 Brush joined the British evacuation of Boston by ship, but was captured by the Americans, taken to Boston for trial on charges against him, and confined in jail from April 12, 1776, until November 15, 1777.
 The property on board the Elizabeth was worth US$100,000, and difficulties arose between the claimants and the captors which were expensive and contentious.

 While imprisoned in Boston, Brush was denied privileges.
 He consoled himself with alcohol.
 Early in 1777, he was joined by his wife.
 The term of his imprisonment was more than 19 months.
 In autumn 1777, Mrs. Brush provided him with money and a horse, preparatory to his escape; and on the night of November 5, he passed the turnkey, disguised in his wife's garments, and fled to New York.
 He was later known to be in Vermont, where he went to look after his lands.
 But his career was nearly at an end.
-The Whigs sequestered his estate, and the British Commander-in-Chief, to whom he applied to redress his personal wrongs and compensate his losses, not only refused, but told him that his "conduct merited them, and more."
+Patriot officials sequestered his estate, and Charles Cornwallis, 1st Marquess Cornwallis, to whom he applied to redress his personal wrongs and compensate his losses, not only refused, but told him that his "conduct merited them, and more."
 In May 1778, Brush killed himself with a pistol shot to his head.

 Once proprietors of a vast domain, Brush and his family became outcasts.
 Of nearly 50000 acre of land which he owned in New York and the New Hampshire Grants, his heirs recovered possession of only a small part.
 His stepdaughter, Frances, later married Ethan Allen.
 His only child, Elizabeth Martha, married Thomas Norman, of Ireland.